Steve Corwin found himself in a tight spot – on purpose – when building this cozy cottage from Mighty Small Homes.

 The modified cottage will have 1,150 square feet on the main level and an additional 300 square feet of loft space.
-It’s the perfect place for a young family or as an investment property listed on Airbnb.
+It’s the perfect place for a young family, or as an investment property listed for rent on Airbnb.

 It will look similar to the other homes on the street, many of which are shotgun style frame houses, Corwin said.

 The one-story Mighty Small Homes cottage is long and narrow.
 Unlike a shotgun-style home, though, the cottage’s open floor plan doesn’t make people walk through a bedroom to get to another part of the house.